GENI-NSF/geni-tools/README-omni.txt

 be imported as a library, enabling programmatic access to Omni functions.
 To use Omni as a library, `import gcf.oscript as omni` and use the `omni.call` function.

+Note that prior to v2.5, the import statement was `import omni` - be sure you have updated your scripts when you upgrade.

 {{{
   text, returnStruct = omni.call( ['listmyslices', username], options )